ros-naoqi/extrinsic_calibration/README.md

 roslaunch naoqi_driver naoqi_driver.launch nao_ip:=<PEPPER_IP>
 ```

-* create an empty folder for data recording and provide its name in launch/calibration_cameras_pepper.launch
+* create an empty folder for data recording and provide its name in launch/extrinsic_calibration_pepper.launch
-* update ROS topics for color and IR images in launch/calibration_cameras_pepper.launch
+* update ROS topics for color and IR images in launch/extrinsic_calibration_pepper.launch
 * launch the code:
 ```
-roslaunch calibration_cameras calibration_cameras_pepper.launch
+roslaunch extrinsic_calibration extrinsic_calibration_pepper.launch
 ```

 * if the software can subscribe to ROS topics, then you should see an image from a color camera